 Gift aid

 Gift aid is presented as a distribution of reserves rather than being shown in the statement of comprehensive income.
+Gift aid credits shown in the financial statements are payable within 9 months following the year end.

 Liquid resources